Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Introduction

-Extensive system simulations have demonstrated that FAS can significantly enhance communication performance and provide strong support for cutting-edge technologies, such as ISAC \cite{ISAC1,ISAC2} and reconfigurable intelligent surfaces (RISs) \cite{RIS}.
+Extensive system simulations have demonstrated that FAS can significantly enhance communication performance and strongly support cutting-edge technologies \cite{ISAC1,ISAC2,RIS}.
 However, when the spotlight turns from algorithms to hardware, the literature thins drastically.
-The few FAS prototypes reported so far split into three kinds.
-The first category is based on physical-movement-based reconfigurable antennas, including motor-driven movement \cite{MMA-FAS}, pump-controlled fluid displacement \cite{liquid1,liquid2}, or electrowetting-based droplets manipulation \cite{droplet}.
+Generally, the few FAS prototypes reported so far can be divided into three categories.
+The first category is based on mechanical or physical-movement-based reconfigurable antennas, whose movement is controlled by motors \cite{MMA-FAS}, pumps \cite{liquid1,liquid2,liquid3}, or electrowetting \cite{droplet}.
 The operating principles of these antennas are straightforward.
-However, their FAS port switching speed is too slow for millisecond-scale wireless channel dynamics, limiting their FAS potential \cite{s-FAMA}.
-As a second category, meta-fluid antennas, creating diode-controlled slots across a waveguide as FAS ports, can be an FAS option \cite{Meta-fluid}.
-With great scalability and compatibility with PCBs, meta-fluid antennas achieve microsecond switching speeds that can timely track fading wireless channels.
+However, their FAS port switching speed is too slow for rapid wireless channel dynamics, limiting their FAS potential \cite{s-FAMA}.
+As a second category, meta-fluid antennas \cite{Meta-fluid} or reconfigurable holographic surfaces (RHSs) \cite{RHS}, create diode-controlled slots across a waveguide as FAS ports.
+With great scalability and compatibility with PCBs, meta-fluid antennas or RHSs achieve microsecond switching speeds that can timely track fading wireless channels.
 However, the required $\lambda/2$ slot size inherently limits FAS port density ($N/W$), resulting in sparse spatial sampling which reduces spatial diversity and ultimately compromises the performance of FAS \cite{FAS,FAMA}.